 The Handshoe Mouse does not require any passive muscle tension or use, and prevents users from excessive muscle exertion while actively using the mouse, making it the only mouse on the market that is almost impossible to use incorrectly.
-The waterfall design of the Handshoe Mouse provides a resting support for the fingers, allowing them to relax between clicks.
+The waterfall design of the Handshoe Mouse provides a naturally curved resting support for the fingers, allowing them to fully relax between clicks.
 This eliminates the negative effects from an anticipation of the click which on traditional mice results in raised, hovering fingers as well as overexertion and overextension of the extensor muscles.
 The design also incorporates a thumbrest which supports the thumb in a neutral and relaxed fashion making the Handshoe Mouse a good option for those experiencing thumb-related issues such as DeQuervain’s Tenosynovitus.

 The optical tracking uses advanced BlueRay Track technology combined with a 1500 DPI sensor which will work on almost any surface.
 Two light click force buttons (three on the large model) and a scroll wheel provide standard "Plug-and-Play" mouse functions.
 The Handshoe Mouse is also available in a rechargeable wireless model.

-Due to the greater amount of weight resting on a Handshoe Mouse (larger mouse, weight of hand and part of forearm) it is recommended that a firm, low friction mousing surface be used to reduce the effort required to move it.
+Due to the greater amount of weight resting on a Handshoe Mouse (larger mouse, weight of hand and part of forearm) it is recommended that a firm, low friction mousing surface be used to minimize the effort required to move it.

 Eliminates Static Grip Force - The anatomically derived design with full base surround cradles the hand completely, preventing the user from gripping or pinching the mouse.
 The shape and sculpting of the Handshoe Mouse effectively harness the force of gravity on the hands alone to give the user full mouse control without requiring any static grip force.